Multi-Person Extreme Motion Prediction

-In any event, a common denominator of the approaches~\cite{martinez2017human,fragkiadaki2015recurrent,jain2016structural,gui2018adversarial,hernandez2019human,mao2020history,tang2018long} for human motion prediction is that they treat the human as an independent and isolated entity: The motion predicted for a person relies solely on his past motion.
-However, in the real world scenario, people interact a lot with each other and the motion of one person is typically dependent to the motion of the person that he is interacting with.
-For example, in Acroyoga, we could infer the motion of one person by seeing only the motion of his partner, this can be very useful especially when one person is occluded.
-Thus, we could potentially improve the performance of motion prediction by exploiting the human interaction.
+The goal of human motion prediction is to predict future motions from previous observations.
+With the successful development of deep human pose estimation from single image~\cite{3dmppe,guo2021pi,lcr,lcr++,singleshot,kumarapu2020animepose,von2018recovering,mehta2019xnect,benzine2019deep,dabral2019multi,moreno20173d}, motion prediction begins to draw an increasing attention~\cite{corona2020context, mao2020history, aksan2020spatio, fragkiadaki2015recurrent,gui2018adversarial,hernandez2019human, jain2016structural, martinez2017human, barsoum2018hp, li2018transferable, ghosh2017learning, mao2019learning,sahin2019instance,li2020predicting}.
+Most existing works formulate motion prediction as a sequence-to-sequence task, where past observations of 3D skeleton data are used to forecast future skeleton movements.
+A common denominator of all these approaches is that they treat each pose sequence as an independent and isolated entity: the motion predicted for one person relies solely on her/his past motion.
+However, in real world scenarios people interact with each other, and the motion of one person is typically dependent on or correlated with the motion of other people.
+Thus, we could potentially improve the performance of motion prediction by exploiting such human interaction.

-In this paper we present a novel task: The collaborative motion prediction, which aims at predicting joint motion of two persons performing highly interactive actions.
-To the best of our knowledge, only~\cite{corona2020context} addressed a related problem in which weak person-object interactions were explored.
-Here we aim to step further and analyse situations with very strong person-person interactions, which we may encounter in \eg team sports or collaborative assembly tasks in factories.
+Based on this intuition, in this paper we present a novel task: \textit{collaborative motion prediction}, which aims to jointly predict the motion of two persons strongly involved in an interaction.
+To the best of our knowledge, previous publicly available datasets for 3D human motion prediction like 3DPW~\cite{von2018recovering} and CMU-Mocap~\cite{mocap2009} that involve multiple persons only include weak human interactions, e.g., talking, shaking hands etc. Here we move a step further and analyse situations where the motion of one person is highly correlated to the other person, which is often seen in team sports or collaborative assembly tasks in factories.